Why Miami for Entertainment & Sports Law?

 Student Organization: Entertainment & Sports Law Society

-The 2016 Entertainment and Sports Law Symposium was held in partnership with the American Bar Association's Forum on the Entertainment & Sports Industries, bringing to campus two days of panels featuring cutting-edge issues in sports and entertainment.
+The University of Miami School of Law, with its Entertainment & Sports Law Society, and the University of Miami School of Education & Human Development, with its Sport Administration Program offer this unique event featuring two separate conferences that take advantage of the combined expertise in the overlapping areas affecting both law and business.
+In 2016 the event was held in partnership with the American Bar Association's Forum on the Entertainment & Sports Industries, bringing to campus two days of panels featuring cutting-edge issues in sports and entertainment.
 Keynote speakers included: Marc Trestman, Miami Law graduate and Offensive Coordinator for the Baltimore Ravens, Tom McMillen, CEO and President of the NCAA Athletics Directors Association and former U.S. Congressman ad NBA Play, and Peter Dekom, a prominent entertainment attorney from Los Angeles.
 The partnership between the ABA and Miami Law School is to continue for forthcoming symposia.